anderspitman/anderspitman.net/entries/11/entry.md

 ## Datasets

-If your app/experience relies on a specific dataset, that's a dependencies.
+If your app/experience relies on a specific dataset, that's a dependency.
 One example would be an interactive data visualization.
 If you collected and control the data yourself, this likely isn't a problem.
 However, if the data comes from a 3rd source that is constantly changing, you're dependant on that